wenchonglee/playwright-vs-cypress/README.md

 - Custom commands
   - A redeeming feature I found easier to use in Cypress are custom commands
   - You can of course write reusable code as just functions, [Page Object Models](https://playwright.dev/docs/pom), etc. But Cypress's approach felt more intuitive so far

+## Conclusion

+It has been a while since Playwright reached feature parity with Cypress, and I would say they are even ahead of Cypress at this point (if you exclude component testing and other Cypress SaaS services).

+If end-to-end testing is all you care about, then Playwright should be the obvious choice.
+I'm apprehensive about Cypress's future because most of my wishlist have been there since day 1, and it is obvious they have a different priority compared to a non-paying customer like myself.